Resource management in Azure SQL Database

 A more detailed breakdown of recent resource consumption by user workloads and internal processes is reported in the sys.dm_resource_governor_resource_pools_history_ex and sys.dm_resource_governor_workload_groups_history_ex views.
 For details on resource pools and workload groups referenced in these views, see Resource governance.
 These views report on resource utilization by user workloads and specific internal processes in the associated resource pools and workload groups.

-In the context of performance monitoring and troubleshooting, it's important to consider both user CPU consumption (
+When monitoring or troubleshooting workload performance, it's important to consider both user CPU consumption (

 cpu_percent), and total CPU consumption by user workloads and internal processes (

-When total CPU consumption is high, mitigation options are the same as noted in the Compute CPU section, and include service objective increase and/or user workload optimization.
+When either user CPU consumption or total CPU consumption is high, mitigation options are the same as noted in the Compute CPU section, and include service objective increase and/or user workload optimization.

 To enforce resource limits, Azure SQL Database uses a resource governance implementation that is based on SQL Server Resource Governor, modified and extended to run in the cloud.
 In SQL Database, multiple resource pools and workload groups, with resource limits set at both pool and group levels, provide a balanced Database-as-a-Service.
 User workload and internal workloads are classified into separate resource pools and workload groups.
 User workload on the primary and readable secondary replicas, including geo-replicas, is classified into the